deckhouse/virtualization/docs/USER_GUIDE.md

 Two attachment methods are available:

 - Via the VM specification (`.spec.blockDeviceRefs`): Disks are listed in the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) configuration and boot order is set for them (by position in the list or via the `bootOrder` field).
 Recommended when configuring the VM manually or via GitOps, or when you need to control boot order (e.g., an ISO for OS installation).
 - Via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`): Disk is attached via a separate resource and does not participate in boot order.
-Disks are always attached using the SCSI bus regardless of `enableParavirtualization`.
+Disks are always attached using the `virtio-scsi` bus regardless of `enableParavirtualization`.
 Recommended for automation and when you do not have permission to edit the VM.

-Both methods support hotplug (add or remove without rebooting the VM).
+With `enableParavirtualization: true`, both methods let you attach and detach disks on a running VM without rebooting, if the disk is available on the node where the VM runs.

 {{< alert level="warning" >}}
-For VMs with `enableParavirtualization: false`, hot-plugging via `.spec.blockDeviceRefs` is not supported.
-Changes to the block device list require a VM restart.
-Use [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) for hot-plugging disks to non-paravirtualized VMs.
+If `enableParavirtualization: false` is set for the VM, disk behavior differs from the default mode:

+- For devices in `.spec.blockDeviceRefs`, SATA is used: you can usually add a disk or image to a running VM without rebooting, but removing an entry from the list (detaching a disk, ejecting an ISO image) requires a VM reboot.
+Account for this when using the web interface or automation;
+- For disks attached via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment), the `virtio-scsi` bus is still used, so hot attach and detach remain available, but `VirtIO` drivers for the SCSI controller must be installed in the guest OS — otherwise the disk may not appear in the system even though the `vmbda` resource is created successfully in the cluster.

+Full hotplug support is available when `enableParavirtualization: true`.
 {{< /alert >}}

+Hot-plugging (hotplug) is only possible if the storage is available on the cluster node where the virtual machine runs.
+When you create or update a VM, or create a `vmbda`, placement rules (`nodeSelector`, `affinity`, `tolerations`) for the volume, the VM, and the VM class are taken into account: there must be at least one valid combined placement.
+If the VM is already running on a specific node, a new disk must be available on that node.

 #### Attaching via the VM specification